 11. Mop Floors The Right Way For Effective Cleaning – Laminate & Wood

 Do you have a problem with your floors not looking as clean as you’d like even after mopping?
 You may be doing it wrong.
 I was.

 Here’s an easy-to-follow pictorial tutorial on how to mop the right way to eliminate streaks and lackluster floors.
 (Note: This is a tutorial for tile or laminate floors.
 Do not try it on wood floors.)

 12. Mopping Tip To Easily And Effectively Clean Wood Floors

 When mopping wood floors, you want to use as little water as possible to avoid warping the wood.
 Here’s how to mop wood floors with a dry mop and spray bottle.

 First, clear your floors of any debris.
 Next, cover your dry mop with a microfiber cloth.
 Spray a wood cleaning solution directly onto the microfiber cloth.
 Using a back and forth motion, mop your floor and repeat the last step until your floors are clean.
 You may switch out the cloth (or simply flip it over to the clean side) if you have very dirty floors or lots of space to clean.

 Brighten dingy tile floors with hydrogen peroxide.
 Mix half a cup of peroxide to one gallon of HOT water for best results.
 It’s safe and non-toxic, but you may want to test it on an inconspicuous area first to make sure it’s safe for your floors.

 If a little sewing doesn’t bother you, make yourself a batch of DIY floor mop pads (or give them as a gift).
+They’re simply rectangular pieces of sewn-together fabric.
 In the end, they’ll work better than the sock trick (above), but you can wash and reuse them as much as you’d like.